WISDOM TEETH in KINGSTON, NEW YORK - GENERAL & IMPACTED TOOTH REMOVAL

 Wisdom teeth, or third molars, are the last teeth to develop and appear in your mouth.
 They come in between the ages of 17 and 25, a time of life that has been called the “Age of Wisdom.”
 Our practice specializes in the removal of wisdom teeth in Kingston, NY.

-Dr. Matthew Hilmi has removed thousands complex wisdom teeth during his years of practice in Kingston, NY.
+Dr. Matthew Hilmi has successfully removed thousands of complex wisdom teeth during his many years of practice in Kingston, NY.

 When a tooth is unable to fully enter the mouth, it is said to be “impacted.”
 In general, impacted teeth are unable to break through the gums because there is not enough room.
 Nine out of ten people have at least one impacted wisdom tooth.